oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

   timeout    = 300
 }
 ```
-Best practise is to set a timeout to give helm a maximum time until the deployment has to be finished.
+Best practice is to set a timeout to give Helm a maximum time until the deployment has to be finished.
-As the helm provider is not capable to identify if the kubernetes deployment has been finished before we are adding a `depends_on` section to make sure that the kubernetes cluster is up and running before deploying.
+As the Helm provider is not capable to identify if the Kubernetes deployment has been finished before we are adding a `depends_on` section to make sure that the Kubernetes cluster is up and running before deploying.

 ## Demonstration of a Helm deployment
-To demonstrate how it is possible to use the ORM to deploy workload on Kubernetes cluster we will show case an example use case in deploying a helm release of an hivemq cluster and an kafka connector in one namespace.
+To demonstrate how it is possible to use the ORM to deploy workload on Kubernetes cluster we will show case an example use case in deploying a Helm release of an hivemq cluster and an kafka connector in one namespace.

-the target setup will look as follows:
+The target setup will look as follows:
 {% img assets/demo.png "Demo Setup" %}

 We are using the following generic code which can be used independent of the IaaS or Kubernetes stack: